afxz/supreme-rock/README.md

 - The bot does not read channel messages; it relies on its internal tracking.

 ## Admin Features
-- `/start`: Initialize the bot (admin only).
+- `/start`: Initialize the bot (admin group only).
-- `/status`: Check the last time the bot checked for links and the latest link it found (admin only).
+- `/status`: Check the last time the bot checked for links and the latest link it found (admin group only).
-- Error notifications: The bot sends error messages to the admin via DM.
+- Error notifications: The bot sends error messages to the admin group.

 ## Setup